Ensuring Wellness Products Meet California’s Proposition 65 Standards

 It is not only the goal of ERC to create awareness for manufacturers but also to facilitate the appropriate changes to products in violation by reformulating or providing warning labels on product packaging to better assist consumers 'on the floor' in making more informed decisions.
-Through independent lab testing of meal replacement and dietary supplement products, ERC monitors many products on the market today.
+Through independent lab testing, ERC monitors many products on the market today.
 Although ERC focuses primarily on nutrition products in the form of capsules, tablets, and powders, concerned citizens are encouraged to contact us to inquire about any and all products they may have questions about.

 -